lior2k/Advanced-Programming-Course/Threadpool/Readme.md

 # Threadpool Implementation

 This project is about implementing a threadpool mechanism to parallelize an encryption algorithm that is not so fast.
 The encryption algorithm is provided as a shared library compiled for x86, with two functions: `encode` and `decode`.
 The goal is to utilize multithreading to improve performance by utilizing multi-cores of the system.
+We decided to run 4 threads per core.

 ## Implementation